kdheepak/kdheepak.github.io/content/23-technical_writing.md

       \item The third etc \ldots
     \end{enumerate}

-With good IDE's for \LaTeX this could be made acceptable since they may not hinder the writing process.
+With good IDE's for \LaTeX\ this could be made acceptable, although they still hinder a writer's flow.
-The biggest problem with \LaTeX are probably the error messages.
+The biggest problem with \LaTeX\ are probably the error messages.
 Most of the time they are near useless, and sometimes they are even borderline cryptic.
 Since it has a heavy markup, I like to compile while writing and read from the compiled version to get a sense of context.
-With practice and experience one can figure out ways to work with \LaTeX but beginners will still have a hard time.
+With practice and experience one can figure out ways to work with \LaTeX\ but beginners will still have a hard time.

-Once you invest the time to learn \LaTeX I can't think of any reason why one would go back to Word.
+Once you invest the time to learn \LaTeX\ I can't think of any reason why one would go back to Word.
-However, if you cannot afford to experiment with \LaTeX are you resigned to Word?
+However, if you cannot afford to experiment with \LaTeX\ are you resigned to Word?
 Markdown to the rescue!

 ## Markdown